Mahnaz Shirali

-Dr. Mahnaz Shirali is an Iranian author and political sociologist who is a professor at Science Po university in France.
+Dr. Mahnaz Shirali is an Iranian author and political sociologist.
 She graduated in architecture engineering from faculty of fine arts of Tehran University in 1992.
 She moved to France in 1994 where she obtained her PhD in sociology from School for Advanced Studies in the Social Sciences in Paris in 2000.
 Her PhD thesis was about crisis in youth Iranian generation.

-She was then appointed as professor of the Paris Institute of Political Studies (Sciences Po) as political sociologist and an expert on Iran, as well as director of studies at the Catholic University of Paris.
+She was then appointed as a lecturer of the Paris Institute of Political Studies (Sciences Po) as political sociologist and an expert on Iran, as well as director of studies at the Catholic University of Paris.